Sōtapanna stage of Nibbāna can be attained only by learning the true teachings of the Buddha.

 Upaḍḍha Sutta (SN 45.2) – Need to Know the Correct Buddha Dhamma From a Noble Friend

-1. According to the “Upaḍḍha Sutta (SN 45.2)” once, Ven.
-Ananda told the Buddha that he thinks half (“upaḍḍhamidaṁ..”) of the factors contributing someone getting to Nibbāna (by completing the brahmacariya) can be attributed to association with a Noble Friend (kalyāṇamittā.)
+1. According to the “Upaḍḍha Sutta (SN 45.2)“, once, Ven.
+Ananda told the Buddha that he thinks half (“upaḍḍhamidaṁ..”) of the factors contributing to someone getting to Nibbāna (by completing the brahmacariya) can be attributed to association with a Noble Friend (kalyāṇamittā).
 Here, “kalyāṇa” means to “help remove defilements,” and “mittā” is a friend.

 - But the Buddha explains that not just half, but the FULL contribution (“sakalamevidaṁ..”) comes from a kalyāṇamittatā.
 Of course, the Buddha is the best kalyāṇamittā.

-- Just by understanding the “new worldview,” a large number of defilements (āsava/anusaya) are removed from the mind and that is referred to as “dassanā pahātabbā” (removal with vision) in the Sabbasava Sutta (see below.)
+- Just by understanding the “new worldview,” a large number of defilements (āsava/anusaya) are removed from the mind, and that is referred to as “dassanā pahātabbā” (removal with vision) in the Sabbasava Sutta (see below.)

 An Analogy for Sammā Diṭṭhi (attaining the Sōtapanna Stage)